BitcoinDesign/Bitcoin-Core-App/pages/layout.md

 # Layout

 The application layout is responsive to the window size, across both mobile and desktop.
 A set of simple rules is used to ensure broadly balanced layouts.
+The rules were intentionally kept very simple for the first designs and can be iterated on over time.

 Rules include:
 - Vertical spacing of content elements